linkerd/website/linkerd.io/content/2-edge/tasks/flagger.md

 Before changing anything, you need to configure how a release should be rolled out on the cluster.
-The configuration is contained in a [Canary](https://docs.flagger.app/tutorials/linkerd-progressive-delivery) definition.
+The configuration is contained in a [Canary](https://docs.flagger.app/tutorials/linkerd-progressive-delivery) and MetricTemplate definition.
 To apply to your cluster, run:

 ```bash
 kubectl apply -f - <<EOF